gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 and he could not help admiring its quality..."*

 He walks through the city in his new coat.
-He is noticed — for the first time in his life, noticed.
+He is noticed, for the first time in his life, noticed.
 Colleagues congratulate him.
 He is invited to a party.